Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space.md

 cd /Applications/cellorganizer-master
 ~~~

-Once you have navigated into this folder, you will see the contents of the CellOrganizer directory you downloaded appear under the `Current Directory` window in MATLAB.
+Once you have navigated into this folder, you will see the contents of your CellOrganizer directory appear under the `Current Directory` window in MATLAB, as shown below.

 [![image-center](../assets/images/600px/CellOrganizer_installation_directory.png){: .align-center width="400px"}](../assets/images/CellOrganizer_installation_directory.png)
 {: style="font-size: medium;"}

-You are now ready to install CellOrganizer by running `setup.m` by entering the following command into the MATLAB command window.
+You are now ready to install CellOrganizer by running `setup.m`.
+To do so, enter the following command into the MATLAB command window.

 ~~~
 setup();